-Things to do on a budget in Alexandria, Va
+Things to Do on a Budget in Alexandria, Virginia

 Nestled along the Potomac River, Alexandria, Virginia, exudes historic allure and modern charm with its cobblestone streets and captivating museums just minutes from Washington, D.C.